 Matthew 18:1 reveals that finally the disciples did answer and after some discussion they finally asked Jesus a question, “Who then is the greatest . . .”

 At that time the disciples came to Jesus and said, “Who then is greatest in the kingdom of heaven?”
-Matt.
-18:1 (NASB)
+Matthew 18:1 (NASB)

 Proverbs 27:2 warns us to not praise ourselves to others,

 Let another praise you, and not your own mouth; A stranger, and not your own lips.
-Prov.
-27:2 (NASB)
+Proverbs 27:2 (NASB)

 How often have you praised yourself to others?
 Some people use deprecating humility – stating that they are not very important and then wait for those around them to make a praiseworthy comment.
 Years ago I struggled with writing a resume feeling that I was bragging about myself.
 I have found that I am uncomfortable with people who brag about themselves and maybe it is because their pride is so blatant.
 Most people are not drawn to such people.
 Twenty-five verses later Proverbs 25:27 puts it this way.